Six-Month Novel-Writing Course with Simon Wroe

 * Please note, teaching topics, speakers and dates are subject to change.

 The course fee of £2,990 (inc VAT) per student is payable, in full, by bank transfer or cheque.
 Funds must reach our bank account before the course begins.
 We regret that we are unable to refund fees, and would suggest that students make their own insurance arrangements if required.

-Please apply with the first 3,000 words of your novel, and a synopsis of no more than a page.
-The deadline for applications is midnight, end of day Sun 11 June, and we will respond to applicants by Friday 16 June.
+Please apply with the first 3,000 words of your novel, and a synopsis of no more than a page (make sure to apply with the first 3,000 words of the novel you want to work on during the course).
+The deadline for applications is midnight, end of day Sun 25 June, and we will respond to applicants by Friday 29 June.
 Make sure you include your synopsis and opening in the same document, as you can only upload ONE file as part of the application below.
-Please apply with a sample of the novel you would like to work on during the course.
 If you encounter any problems during the application process, or have any more questions about the course, please email firstname.lastname@example.org for assistance.